By Maartje van Amelsfort, Via Career Coaching

 If you have found employment through a recruitment agency then your employer may decide to first take you on as a temporary worker, allowing more flexibility for all parties.
 In this type of contract there are 3 parties involved: the employee, the hiring company and the recruitment agency.

-If the recruitment agency you work for falls under the CAO for temporary workers, then temp workers are placed in a phases A, B or C. Each phase includes a certain set of rights and flexibility.
+Recruitment agencies have their own collective labour agreement for temporary workers.
+Generally temp workers are placed in a phases A, B or C. Each phase includes a certain set of rights and flexibility - from a short-term temporary contract (A), longer-term temporary contract (B) to permanent contract (C).
 Your recruitment agency will be able to inform you about all the ins and outs of working on a temporary basis.

 [Editor Note: employment